 Bring the Program Planning Sheet for your major to your registration appointment, indicating the courses you have taken and the grades you have earned.
 Complete your Registration Form and have your faculty advisor sign your form for approval.
 Undergraduate requirements may be accessed here.

 Make sure you have complied with the following University requirements.
-Failure to do so will result in being blocked from registration for Fall 2017.
+Failure to do so will result in being blocked from registration for Spring 2018.

 - Emergency Alert Number (must be updated/confirmed every September & March)

 - Massachusetts Motor Vehicle Law

 You will need to submit your completed and signed registration form to the Undergraduate Programs Office, ERB 107.
 (Note: The Undergraduate Office cannot accept registration forms that have not been completed.)
 At that time, you will be asked to complete an Advisor Assessment form (online, in the office).
 Upon completion, you will be given an Academic Advising Code (AAC).
 This code, together with your Kerberos password and your BU ID#, will allow you to access WebReg on the Student Link.

 All entering College of Engineering students must read and affirm that they have read the Academic Conduct Code.
 (This is only required once.)
 Boston University’s Academic Conduct Code is designed to assist the development of a supportive and productive learning environment.
 It is both a description of the University’s ethical expectations of students as well as a guarantee of student’s rights and responsibilities as members of a learning community. the Code provides clarity related to policy and procedure regarding academic conduct.
 You may view the code here.